In this section we discuss some security issues inherent to the enclave model which may not be immediately apparent.

 The trusted computing base is very small in the SGX architecture.
 Only the CPU and some support software needs to be trusted to work correctly.
 That means anything else in the computer other than the CPU is assumed to be broken or malicious, and defended against using encryption and authentication.

 This has implications for reading the system clock.
 The current time is maintained by a battery powered real-time clock chip outside the CPU, which can be tampered with by the untrusted machine owner at any time.
-For this reason inside the enclave the current time isn't available.
-Trying to read it will yield a default, unchanging timestamp.
+For this reason inside the enclave the current time should only be used with care, e.g. when errors in it aren't security critical.
+Trying to read it will yield a time from the host that may not map to real time, could go backwards, be invalid, or have other problems.
 Additionally, the enclave may be paused at any moment for an arbitrary duration without the enclave code being aware of that, so if you were to read a timestamp it might be very old at the moment you actually used it.

 Your enclave has protected RAM which it uses to store normal, in-memory data.
 Reads are guaranteed to observe prior writes.